mike99mac/minimy-mike99mac/README.md

 ## Connect the computer hardware

-For the initial set up, a keyboard, monitor and mouse are needed.
+For the initial setup, a keyboard, monitor and mouse are needed.
 Ideally there will be a way of setting up “headlessly”, but that’s not available yet.

 To connect all the computer hardware, perform the following steps: